 Don’t Forget About Aquatic Plants!

 Artificial plants are good to talk about for those who do not want to deal with added complexity in their setups, but there are excellent beginner aquarium plants that are perfectly suited for ghost shrimp and bettas.
-One of my favorites to use is Anubias barteri.
+One of my favorites to use is Anubias barteri or nana.
 Other great choices are java fern and java moss.
 All of these work great for a easy to maintenance “low tech” planted tank setup.

 What Is Molting?

 The more you feed your ghost shrimp, the bigger it’ll get.
 However, its shell won’t grow with it.
 This means eventually, the ghost shrimp will need to shed their shell in place of a new one.

 This process takes some time, and the ghost shrimp will be more vulnerable while they’re undergoing it.
 This can cause problems if you have bettas and other tank mates since they can accidentally hurt your ghost shrimp by simply swimming into it.

 This is when having lots of hiding places, such as artificial plants, caves, or live plants, will come in handy.
 Your ghost shrimp will instinctively hide where it’s safe while the new shell develops.